TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_connected_sbc.md

 title: Connecting a GTR via SBC
 tags: []
 keywords:
-last_updated: 23/05/2021
+last_updated: 14/07/2021
-summary: "Connecting a GTR via SBC"
+summary: "How to connect to a GTR via an SBC"
 sidebar: mydoc_sidebar
 permalink: gtr_connected_sbc.html
 folder: mydoc